swhid/specification/CONTRIBUTING.md

 Discussion and collaboration on an issue or a pull request take place directly under the issue or pull request itself.

-When the Editors determine that there is a consensus, the pull request is merged.
+When the Maintainers determine that there is a consensus, the pull request is merged.

 ### Major Changes